Frequently Asked Questions – Publishers

 GetFTR can be integrated free of charge into discovery tools, scholarly platforms and library management systems.
 GetFTR will be sustained through financial contributions from participating publishers on a tiered structure according to the volume of published output.

-GetFTR is expected to go-live with its first pilot in early 2020.
+GetFTR went live with its pilot in April 2020.
 Entitlements information from the five founding partners – American Chemical Society, Elsevier, Springer Nature, Taylor & Francis Group and Wiley – will initially be made available via GetFTR.
 Other publishers are actively encouraged to participate.
 Please contact us for more information if you’re considering participating now or register your interest for updates on the full GetFTR launch.

-An Advisory Board comprising a broad range of industry participants have also supported GetFTR’s development, with guidance and technical insight from, amongst others, the American Society of Civil Engineers, Atypon, Digital Science, IEEE, Mendeley, Silverchair and Third Iron.
+An Advisory Board comprising a range of industry and scholarly community participants have also supported GetFTR’s development, with guidance and technical insight from, amongst others, the American Society of Civil Engineers, Atypon, Digital Science, IEEE, Mendeley, Silverchair and Third Iron.

-Three scholarly platforms and discovery tools – Mendeley, ReadCube Papers, and Dimensions – will pilot GetFTR in the first quarter of 2020.
+Three scholarly platforms and discovery tools – Mendeley, ReadCube Papers, and Dimensions – are piloting GetFTR.
 This will enable more experimentation in a live environment, more learning, and more refining of the GetFTR service, making it even better for users.

 Feedback and collaboration is fundamental to the GetFTR service.
 A GetFTR reference website has been created to support integrators.
 Included on this site is an example of a discovery service that has implemented GetFTR.

 The reference website will feature support including UX guidelines and swagger documents.
 It will enable integrators to view interactive API documents, schema, endpoints, and query the API if an integrator ID and secret has been provided.

 If you’re considering integrating GetFTR, please register your interest and select ‘I work for a Publisher, Research Discovery Service or Scholarly Platform and would like to speak to a member of the team about integrating with GetFTR’.